-projects without an arts focus, eg puzzles, upholstery, magic, model-making, commercial design, commercial fashion design, film festivals, fitness-based dance (such as aerobics or gymnastics) or martial arts (such as tai chi or karate)
+- projects without an arts focus eg, puzzles, upholstery, magic, model-making, commercial design, commercial fashion design, film festivals, fitness-based dance (such as aerobics or gymnastics or martial arts (such as tai chi or karate) - projects within the scope of other sectors or organisations eg, arts projects in schools or other educational institutions that are the core business of that institution or are normally funded through curriculum or operating budgets - projects that mainly deliver outcomes for other sectors, such as health, heritage, or the environment

-- > projects within the scope of other sectors or organisations, eg arts projects in schools or other educational institutions that are the core business of that institution or are normally funded through curriculum or operating budgets - > projects that mainly deliver outcomes for other sectors, such as health, heritage or the environment - > local council projects - > fundraising activities eg: benefit concerts to raise funds to buy a capital item or to pay for another activity - > projects to develop facilities, eg galleries, marae, theatres and other venues, including the costs of fixed items, whiteware, floor coverings, furnishings, gallery and theatre lights, stage curtains or building restoration.
-CCS funding is available for new artworks as part of marae projects such as tukutuku, whakairo, whāriki and kōwhaiwhai, however applications for funding for marae facilities or restoration projects should be made to the Lottery Marae Heritage and Facilities Fund, which is administered by the Lottery Grants Board.
+- local council projects - fundraising activities eg, benefit concerts to raise funds to buy a capital item or to pay for another activity - projects to develop facilities eg, galleries, marae, theatres, and other venues, including the costs of fixed items, whiteware, floor coverings, furnishings, gallery and theatre lights, stage curtains or building restoration. - CCS funding is available for new artworks as part of marae projects such as tukutuku, whakairo, whāriki and kōwhaiwhai Applications for funding for marae facilities or restoration projects should be made to the Oranga Marae fund which is administered by Te Puni Kōkiri and the Department of Internal Affairs.